patternfly/patternfly-elements/docs/content/getting-started/_index.md

 ## Getting Started

-Check out the demo files within each component for examples of the attributes and possible variable overrides.
+Check out [storybook](https://patternfly.org/patternfly-elements/demo) or the demo/index.html files within each component for examples of the attributes and possible variable overrides.
 The readme.md files within each component should have descriptions about the supported attributes & variables.

 The list below is the recommended approach to using web components and overriding style properties, in order.